The Basin is filling up in Stuart with the arrival of the 2013 storage season and we are excited to welcome our boaters back for safe harbor.

 New Arrival-Stuart 11/7/12

-Not to be outdone by the LaBelle location, RFYC’s Stuart facility now boasts the addition of a new 66 US ton (132,000 lbs) ASCOM Marine Travel Lift expanding our hauling capacity to include vessels up to 75’ in length.
-The impressive new Travel Lift also possesses a unique all-wheel steer feature as seen in operation below launching “Different Drummer” a 61’ Hatteras.
+Not to be outdone by the LaBelle location, RFYC’s Stuart facility now boasts the addition of a new 66 US ton (132,000 lbs) ASCOM marine boat hoist expanding our hauling capacity to include vessels up to 75’ in length.
+This impressive new machine also possesses a unique all-wheel steer feature as seen in operation below launching “Different Drummer” a 61’ Hatteras.

 Irene Stirs Boat Storage Frenzy